aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 |**DocumentBuilder.Writeln**|Inserts some text into the first cell of the second row.| |
 |**DocumentBuilder.EndTable**|Called to finish off building the table.
 The builder cursor will now point outside the table ready to insert content after the table.| |

-Below example demonstrates how to create a simple table using DocumentBuilder with default formatting:
+Below example shows how to create a simple table using DocumentBuilder with default formatting:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-InsertTableUsingDocumentBuilder-SimpleTable.cpp" >}}